Vortex-Basis-LLC/python_basics/servers/fastapi/fastapi_simple/README.md

 uvicorn main:app
 ```

-It should start at http://127.0.0.1:8000.
-The root url should return JSON with
+The app should listen at http://127.0.0.1:8000.
+The root url should return an HTML welcome page.
-a "Hello World" message.
+"/some-json" should return a "Hello World" json message.